Generic Name: desmopressin (DES-moe-PRES-in)

 - Desmopressin solution should be used with extreme caution in CHILDREN younger than 12 years old if used for diabetes insipidus; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using desmopressin solution while you are pregnant.
-It is not known if desmopressin solution is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you are using desmopressin solution, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of desmopressin solution: